One Big Summary of One Big Beautiful Bill

 • How it works: Reduces the amount of income you pay taxes on

 According to the White House analysis, 88% of seniors who receive Social Security will pay no federal income tax on their benefits under this plan.
+These senior tax interactions with Social Security examples show when the extra deduction actually lowers what you owe.

 Real example: Robert, age 68, receives $24,000 in Social Security and has $15,000 in other income.
 With the new $6,000 senior deduction plus other deductions, he likely won’t owe any federal income tax.